 Playspace or teen hangout

-Regardless of the kid’s age, it’s a huge benefit to have a dedicated space for them to play or hang out.
+Regardless of the kid’s age, having a dedicated space for them to play or hang out is a huge benefit.
 Bunk rooms are an ideal option for this purpose.
 Bunk rooms provide plenty of room and storage space for toys and clothes.
 Many older children will also hook up their video game systems and use the bunk room as a gaming area.
-Having this extra space is a great way to keep the floor space in the rest of the RV uncluttered.
+This extra space is a great way to keep the floor space in the rest of the RV uncluttered.

 Moden bunkhouses are often designed with this in mind.
 For example, many bunk areas will have separate storage compartments or shelves built-in, allowing kids to keep their items organized.
 Many will also have extra features like in-wall USB ports so kids can charge their tablets or phones.